Vikas-Prince/JavaApplicationDeployment/README.md

 - **Nexus Repository**: Artifacts are pushed to a Nexus repository for versioning and storage.
 - **Docker Image Building**: Builds Docker images for the application as part of the CI process.
 - **Image Scanning**: Scans the built Docker images using Trivy for vulnerabilities before deployment.
+- **Push Image to Docker Hub**: Pushes Docker images to Docker Hub for accessibility.
 - **Email Notifications**: Integrates with SMTP to send email notifications regarding the pipeline status (success or failure).

 ### Continuous Deployment (CD)

 - **Infrastructure Provisioning**: Uses Ansible for provisioning infrastructure and configuring a Kubernetes cluster.
 - **Kubernetes Deployment Files**: Automatically creates Kubernetes deployment files for the application.
-- **Deployment to Docker Hub**: Pushes Docker images to Docker Hub for accessibility.

 ### Monitoring